SWIFTSIM/swiftsim/doc/RTD/source/VELOCIraptorInterface/index.rst

 After the compilation of your code, there is an additional folder created in the ``VELOCIraptor-stf/stf`` directory called ``lib`` this directory has the libary of VELOCIraptor and is required to run SWIFT with VELOCIraptor.
+Note that VELOCIraptor needs a serial version of the HDF5 library, not a parallel build.

 Compiling SWIFT
 ~~~~~~~~~~~~~~~